Kivoie/bluereflection_cloud_saves/README.md

 5. Select the `Triggers` tab and click `New` on the bottom left.
 Choose from any of the selections in the dropdown box and customize to your preference.
 Click `OK` to apply changes.
 6. Select the `Actions` tab and click `New` on the bottom left.
 Select `Start a Program` from the dropdown box and enter in/search for the file path for the batch/bash script.
 Click `OK` to apply changes.
 7. Your batch/bash script should now be fully automated to suit your preferences.
 8. (Optional) You may browse through the `Conditions` and `Settings` tabs in your task properties for additional options.

+### Why use this?

+The advantage of this program (repository) is that the user may rollback to previous commits in the case one or more save files become corrupted and unreadable.
+If the user unintentionally overwrites their save(s) due to muscle memory (human error), which may happen to some like me, rolling back to a previous version of the save file(s) may prove to be convenient and maintain user satisfaction.
+As far as I know, no video game platform currently has a method for rolling back to previous save file versions with their software services.
+This will work for almost any video game player save data.
+A game like Starbound (Chucklefish Games) has a similar method of providing redundant save files in the case of save file corruption (which apparently is not uncommon with that game) by duplicating the save file and keeping a log of the 3 previous saves, deleting the oldest one after each save file is overwritten.